Code-Institute-Submissions/Oisins-Game/README.md

 Whilst no wireframe was required for the UI, techniques could have been employed such as pseudocode, in the early stages, to improve the code.
 Employing these early and sticking to them would have made the process easier and therefore would have made it possible to implement those features not yet included.

+# Personal Takeaway

+Overall the project has been a great lesson in how to put together an interactive web app.
+Whilst it is fully functioning the code can be improved upon by undertaking a more systematic approach to both the program flow and structure and these shortcomings will be rectified in future projects and possibly a refactor of this projects code from the ground up.

+# Deployment

+The project was deployed through the Github pages using the master branch.
+Commits to the master branch updated the project straight away, thus allowing the project to be tested on the preview and the live site.The live site is hosted [here](https://davidcaffrey.github.io/Oisins-Game/) and the site can be downloaded locally from [here](https://github.com/DavidCaffrey/Oisins-Game) using Git clone or downloading the zip.

+# Media
+- fonts from Google fonts
+- sounds from Amazon AWS
+- sounds from Kenney Assets itch.io

+# Acknowledgements

+- Ralph Baer and Howard Morrison
+This app is for educational purposes only as part of a learning program undertaken at CodeInstitute.